argoproj/argo-rollouts/docs/migrating.md

 ## Other Considerations

-When migrating a Deployment which is already serving live production traffic, a Rollout should run next to the Deployment before deleting the Deployment.
-Using this approach, there should be no downtime needed during the migration, and it allows for the Rollout to be tested before deleting the original Deployment.
+When migrating a Deployment which is already serving live production traffic, a Rollout should run next to the Deployment before deleting the Deployment. **Not following this approach might result in downtime**.
+It also allows for the Rollout to be tested before deleting the original Deployment.